Labor relations in China: Minimum wage increases and other events

 Effective 1 July 2010 the minimum wage in Beijing was raised 20% to 960 renminbi ($140) a month.
 In Shenzhen the minimum wage will be increased to 1,100 renminbi, about $161 a month in July.
 In June 2010 there were reports of several other incidents including one in which a government controlled ACFTU union was reported to be negotiating regarding wages with Kentucky Fried Chicken.
 On 10 June 2010 strikes were reported in 5 additional cities.

 A copy-cat strike at a former state-owned, now privatized, textile factory in Pingdingshan, the Pingdingshan Cotton Textile Co., where workers with 20 years service toil for little more than $100 a month was reported on 8 June 2010 by The Toronto Star.
 According to the Star information about such strikes is not being publicized inside China; information about strikes involving foreign or Taiwanese owned factories often receives more attention.

 During the initial Honda strikes the media in China was permitted to report on them, but as strikes spread reporting was suppressed.

-TESCO Jinhua

-Workers at Tesco in the city of Jinhua, in Zhejiang province, which is due to close at the end of the year 2011, became concerned it would shut earlier after it began discounting goods.
-They asked management to pay them the overtime they were due and terminate their contracts so they would receive wages immediately, according to Zhejiang Online.
-The workers may have been alarmed by previous cases in China where bosses have closed businesses overnight and fled without paying workers.